chengzh2/12740-project-group-AK/README.md

 #### DHT11 Humidity and Temperature Sensor

 DHT11 sensor is used to detect the generation of fog.
 It has 3 pins and sends its temperature and relative humidity data to Raspberry Pi.
 We use DHT11 to judge the fog by the combined consideration of temperature and relative humidity.
-Its technical details are shown as following:
+Its technical details are shown as follows<sup>[2]</sup>:

 ● Low cost
 ● 3 to 5V power and I/O